Drunk Driving Can Have Devastating Effects

 One bad decision can have devastating effects.
 This my family knows only too well as 20 years ago one young man’s bad decision after work left our brother and sister-in-law dead on the side of the road.
-His decision to drink then drive, left parents heart-broken, robbed brothers and sisters of the chance to lean on each other, left future nieces and nephews without cousins and impacted this young man’s freedom for the next few years.
+Drunk driving, left parents heart-broken, robbed brothers and sisters of the chance to lean on each other, left future nieces and nephews without cousins and impacted this young man’s freedom for the next few years.

 But there is a long way to go and much of that work is within my own generation.
 A generation of adults that grew up not thinking a whole lot about drinking and driving.
 Where the only goal was not to get caught and get a ticket on the weekend.
 For some, this is still the goal.
 They’ll say things like, “I’ll take the back way home”, or “I haven’t had that many”.